Read-The-Question/rtq-review/src/pages/md/topics/topic_tnumber_pr.md

 <div class='workings'>
 <div class='working'>

-To compare, we can convert all the numbers to fractions, decimals or percentages.

-In this case, there are more decimals.

 $= 0.01 \quad 0.08 \quad 0.13 \quad 0.2 \quad 0.9$

 The number closest to $0.1 = 0.13$